fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Magnetic Conductor (PMC) with infinite permeability, also known as the Magnetic Wall.
 All incoming waves are fully reflected back as well, but with a phase opposite to that of the PEC, analogous to a 1D transmission line terminated by an open circuit.
-No material in the real world approximates a PMC, so it's used as a mathematical tool for structures with symmetry across a plane.
+It's used mainly as a mathematical tool for structures with field symmetry across a plane, as no natural material in the real world behaves like a PMC.

-Mathematically, both PEC and PMC are Dirichlet boundary conditions, enforce fixed field values (e.g. zero).
+Mathematically, both PEC and PMC are Dirichlet boundary conditions that enforce fixed field values (e.g. zero).

 .. note::
    For our simulation, instead of explicitly modeling metal plates, we can model a vacuum with nothing inside, taking advantage of the PEC boundary conditions at ``z_min`` and ``z_max`` for fast computation.
-But this is out of the scope of this tutorial, and it won't capture the fringe fields above and below.
-So we will not use PEC or PMC for any boundaries in this example.
+However, this is out of the scope of this tutorial, and it won't capture the fringe fields above and below.
+We won't use PEC or PMC in this example.

 Absorbing Boundary Conditions (ABC)
 """""""""""""""""""""""""""""""""""

-For this demo, the most intuitive kind of boundary conditions here are the *Absorbing Boundary Conditions (ABC)*.
-First we create a simulation box larger than the device, allowing some fringe fields.
-Then, at the boundaries, the electromagnetic waves are absorbed without coming back to the box, creating the illusion of an infinite-size free space.
+For this demo, the most intuitive type of boundary here is the *Absorbing Boundary Conditions (ABC)*.
+First, we create a simulation box larger than the device, allowing some fringe fields.
+Then, at the boundaries, the electromagnetic waves are absorbed and dissipated without reflecting back into the box, creating the illusion of an infinitely large free space.

 .. figure:: images/Parallel_Plate_Capacitor_Waveguide/anechoic_chamber.jpg
    :class: with-border
    :width: 60%

-   A simulation box with PML at all boundaries acts like an anechoic chamber in an EMC test lab.
+   A simulation box with PML at all boundaries acts like an anechoic chamber in an EMC test lab, mimicking an infinitely large free space.
 Image by Adamantios (at English Wikipedia), licensed under CC BY-SA 3.0.

 Two kinds of Absorbing Boundary Conditions are implemented in openEMS.

-#. *Mur's Boundary Condition (MUR)*.
-Mur's Boundary Condition is a
+#. **Mur's Boundary Condition (MUR)**.
+This is a
    first-generation boundary condition purely defined by differential equations, originally invented by Gerrit Mur in the 1980s.
 It has a moderate computational overhead, but it works only if the E&M wave